yp-edu/yp-edu.github.io/pages/_drafts/my-approach-to-ai-safety.md

 ### Viable Paths

-- Closed evals
-- Closed and open MI research
-- Mathematically grounding interpretability to develop a theory of control

-There are several viable paths to explore within the realm of interpretability research.
+First I feel that reduction approaches like symbolism conversion are a great way to make models interpretable by default but it won't scale.
+Emergent properties are really hard to be made interpretable by default and this path might require too much time compared to the capabilities development.

  One approach is to focus on closed evaluations, which involve testing models on a limited set of data to gain insights into their behaviour.
 Another option is to conduct both closed and open research into model interpretability, which can help to identify patterns and trends that might not be immediately apparent in closed evaluations.

  Finally, some researchers are working to mathematically ground interpretability in order to develop a theory of control that can help to guide the development of more interpretable models in the future.

 ## Entrepreneurship